vijay-sb/care-connect.rfc/README.md

 ```

 ## How to Apply
-Type out a message with the following details:
+Type out a message in https://github.com/orgs/acm-avv/discussions/18 with the following details:
 1. Team Name
 2. Team Members' Names, Roll-Numbers and respective GitHub usernames
 3. Tag the project manager as **@username**